araobp/ultrasonic-communication/README.md

 ### FFT output from STM32L4 DSP with MEMS mic

-I used a very cheap mic and Jupyter Notebook to see the output: https://github.com/araobp/ultrasonic-communication/agent/chirp_experiment/chirp.ipynb
+I used a very cheap mic and [Jupyter Notebook to see the output](./agent/chirp_experiment/chirp.ipynb).

 Sweep range: 16000Hz - 16000Hz